The Hardcore Holidayoff

 Bloise clears his throat.
 “It tasted perfectly fine, thank you,” he says, the first thing out of his mouth since “the downing” and winning an explicit reaction from most of the minions in the coffee shop: mostly negative, but a few more than a little enchanted by his words.

-Now, we could have the scene at the end, taking place about an hour from this point, where he takes Vendetta Minion personally to the Minion Wagon for demanding something as profane and indecent as having someone down a glass full of suspicious white fluid, but that scene doesn’t happen, because he forgets about the whole thing, and requests to try a glass for himself – I can assure you the latter half of this day is not well regarded among the Minionry, with the exception of Fanfiction Minion, who’s just extremely into those kinds of things, and Shorts Minion, who mentally blanked out the entire day with the exception of the part where Harmony had the glass.
+Now, we could have the scene at the end, taking place about an hour from this point, where he takes Vendetta Minion personally to the Minion Wagon for demanding something as profane and indecent as having someone down a glass full of suspicious milky fluid, but that scene doesn’t happen, because he forgets about the whole thing, and requests to try a glass for himself – I can assure you the latter half of this day is not well regarded among the Minionry, with the exception of Fanfiction Minion, who’s just extremely into those kinds of things, and Shorts Minion, who mentally blanked out the entire day with the exception of the part where Harmony had the glass: he likes her a lot.

 This colorful sidebar about topics we shouldn’t even discuss pushed aside, Barista Minion flinches back upon hearing such a positive comment from the mage.